neurobagel/documentation/docs/general_glossary.md

 :    A **controlled vocabulary** is a collection of controlled terms that
      are often all about one specific topic.
-The main benefit of a controlled vocabulary is that it provides unambigous terms with clear definitions that people can agree to use to describe their information - removing the need to align variable names and value formats between datasets and enabling interoperability.
+The main benefit of a controlled vocabulary is that it provides unambiguous terms with clear definitions that people can agree to use to describe their information - removing the need to align variable names and value formats between datasets and enabling interoperability.